datanav/docs/collecting_data.rst

 Monitoring
 ==========

 Sesam ha a built in monitoring function to help to ensure data flows as expected and there are no bottlenecks or any stops.
-Best practice in Sesam is to switch on monitoring in the inbound pipes as this will cover the whole data flow.
+Best practice in Sesam is to switch on monitoring in the inbound and the outbound pipes as it will be clear to see if data is not flowing as expected.